-Search is focused on creating value through finding and developing Critical Rare Earth Element ("CREE") mineral assets in south-east and central Labrador, Canada.
+Search is developing Critical Rare Earth Element ("CREE") mineral assets in south-east and central Labrador, Canada.
 Critical Rare Earth Elements, such as: neodymium, praseodymium, terbium, dysprosium, lanthanum, zirconium, and hafnium (Nd, Pr, Tb, Dy, La, Zr, and Hf, respectively) are strategic metals that have growing demand, constrained or restricted supply, and are commonly used in innovative technologies.

-Search is the discoverer of the St. Lewis - Port Hope Simpson CREE District, a highly prospective CREE belt located in south-east Labrador that is 62 km long and up to 2 km wide.
-Search owns 100% of two advanced CREE resources called the DEEP FOX Project ("DEEP FOX") and the FOXTROT Project ("FOXTROT") and additionally, significant Foxtrot-like prospects "FOX MEADOW", "SILVER FOX" and "AWESOME FOX".
-In addition, the Company has identified more than 20 other Foxtrot-like prospects in the District.
-Several of the Foxtrot-like prospects "drill ready" and may provide additional resources.
+Search is the discoverer of the St. Lewis - Port Hope Simpson CREE District (Figure 1), a highly prospective CREE belt located in south-east Labrador that is 64 km long.
+Search owns 100% of two advanced CREE resources called the Deep Fox and Foxtrot Projects and the Fox Meadow, Silver Fox, Fox Valley and Awesome Fox Prospects.
+In addition, the Company has identified more than 20 other prospects in the District.
+Several of the prospects are "drill ready" and may provide additional resources.